 Steel Cut Oats: You can use steel cut oatmeal in this recipe.
 Use 1 cup of steel cut oats and 2 cups of liquid/milk.
 We have a Baked Steel Cut Oatmeal recipe that you can also follow!

 Baked Oatmeal Cups: I haven’t tried baking these in muffin cups but I think it would work!
-The only thing I would say is it will be harder to clean up and it might stick to a muffin tin.
+I would only say it will be harder to clean up and it might stick to a muffin tin.
 I would grease the muffin tins or use silicone baking liners.
 You can bake for a little less time.

 Can you prep this ahead of time?